scala/docs.scala-lang/contribute/documentation.md

 Please see [Contributing an Activator Template](https://typesafe.com/activator/template/contribute) for more details.

-### The Scala Wiki

-The [Scala wiki](https://wiki.scala-lang.org/) could be a useful resource, but tends to get out of date quickly.
-It is perhaps best viewed as a place for information to temporarily live while it is constructed and refined, but with an aim to putting the material into the [docs.scala-lang.org](http://docs.scala-lang.org) site eventually (see the next section).
-Nonetheless, it is a fast way to add some public documentation.

-The wiki is self documenting, so make sure to take a look at the [home page](https://wiki.scala-lang.org/) to get started.
-Please consider contributions to [docs.scala-lang.org](docs.scala-lang.org) for more enduring documentation, even though it is more work to get through the review process for the main doc site.

 ### The Main Scala Documentation Site

 [docs.scala-lang.org](https://wiki.scala-lang.org/) houses the primary source of written, non-API documentation for Scala.
 It's a github project that you can fork and submit pull requests from.
 It includes: